oksyhnbtk0219/hifisampler/README.md

 0. Install `uv` following the instructions in the [uv documentation](https://docs.astral.sh/uv/getting-started/installation/).
 1. Download and extract the source code from the [latest release](https://github.com/openhachimi/hifisampler/releases).
 Then, navigate into the extracted folder.
+2. Download model files from release assets.
+Unzip and place it in the project folder.
-2. Fill in the configuration details in `config.yaml`.
+3. Fill in the configuration details in `config.yaml`.
 If this is your first time using the software, modify `config.default.yaml` instead.
 The `config.yaml` file will be automatically generated upon the first run.
-3. Depending on your hardware, you can select a suitable CUDA version for acceleration.
+4. Depending on your hardware, you can select a suitable CUDA version for acceleration.
 To do this, modify the `tool.uv.sources` section in `pyproject.toml`.
 For example, to enable CUDA acceleration:

    ```toml
    [tool.uv.sources]